oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_marketplace_publication_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The OCID of the compartment to create the resource within.</div>
+                                            <div>The <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of the compartment where you want to create the publication.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>Required for update when environment variable <code>OCI_USE_NAME_AS_IDENTIFIER</code> is set.</div>
                                             <div>Required for delete when environment variable <code>OCI_USE_NAME_AS_IDENTIFIER</code> is set.</div>